 Start at the Black Country Living Museum in nearby Dudley, though "nearby" means a 45-minute bus ride (the X8 from Colmore Row) and a walk through streets that still look like the 1970s.
 The museum itself is extraordinary—a 26-acre outdoor site where costumed staff operate working machinery.
 You can watch nails being handmade by a man who learned the trade from his grandfather, eat fish and chips cooked in beef dripping, and descend into a limestone mine where children once worked in complete darkness.

 The mine tour is genuinely unsettling.
 The guide turns off all lights for thirty seconds, and you understand why miners took canaries underground.
 The temperature drops to 10°C regardless of the weather above.
-The narrow passages force you to stoop.
 This isn't theme park entertainment—it's historical education that physically imposes itself on your body.
-The museum opens at 10 AM daily; the mine tours run every hour and cost £3.50 extra on top of the £21.95 adult admission.
-Arrive by 10:30 AM to join the first mine tour before the crowds accumulate.
+The museum opens at 10 AM daily (last entry 4 PM); the mine tours run every hour and cost £3.50 extra on top of the £21.95 adult admission.
+Arrive by 10:30 AM.
+The museum is at Tipton Road, Dudley DY1 4SQ.
+Take bus X8 from Birmingham Colmore Row or the train to Tipton then a 15-minute walk.

-The tour (£7 adult) takes you through the entire production process, from design to finishing.
-The machinery still works.
+The tour (£7 adult, £5 concessions, £3 children) runs Tuesday-Saturday at 11:30 AM, 12:30 PM, 1:30 PM, and 2:30 PM.
+No booking required but arrive 15 minutes early—each tour is limited to 20 people.
 The guides demonstrate how craftsmen made tiny, precise adjustments without modern tools, using only hand files and judgment developed over decades.
-The benches are arranged as they were when the factory closed, each worker's tools in their designated spots.
 It's a museum of work, not just of objects, and it captures something essential about Birmingham's character: this was a city where things were made by hand, where skill mattered, where a craftsman could spend fifty years perfecting one set of techniques.

 St. Paul's Square sits at the quarter's heart, the only surviving Georgian square in Birmingham.
-The church in the center, designed by Roger Eykyn and completed in 1779, hosts jazz concerts on summer evenings.
-The surrounding buildings have become expensive apartments with exposed brick and steel beams, inhabited by young professionals who work in the city center's growing tech sector.
-On weekends, the square fills with residents walking dogs that cost more than the neighborhood's annual wages in 1975.
-The pub on the corner, The Actress & Bishop, serves craft beer and hosts live music in a building that once housed actual jewelry workers.
+The church in the center, designed by Roger Eykyn and completed in 1779, hosts jazz concerts on summer evenings (tickets £10-15, usually Thursdays at 7:30 PM).
+The surrounding buildings have become expensive apartments with exposed brick and steel beams.
+The pub on the corner, The Actress & Bishop at 36-40 St Paul's Square, serves craft beer from £4.50 and hosts live music on Friday and Saturday nights.
+Open Monday-Saturday 12 PM-11 PM, Sunday 12 PM-10:30 PM.

 The Working-Class Soul Lives in Pubs